RobSimental/FitHub/README.md

   -user interests are saved
 -create events
 -view events (refresh list by tapping on Fithub Logo)
+-tap event to expand and see event description (toggable)
 -sign out (tap on top right profile icon)

 Currently working on: